mitmplay/mitm-play/README.md

 <details><summary><b>--debug</b></summary>
 <p>

-More information will be shown in console.log
+More information will be shown in console.log (ex: websocket)

 ```
 $ mitm-play --debug